 Here, excerpts of the redefined metamodel using our approach for modeling uncertainty are shown.
 For the complete implementation of the case study using our library in MagicDraw, we refer the reader to our Git repository.

 F. Ciccozzi et al. defined a family of domain-specific languages for the specification of civilian missions of mobile multi-robot systems and showed how they applied it in two real-world application domains.
 Unfortunately, these languages does not consider uncertainty.

 We have extended the specification of this family of languages with our MagicDraw library.
 For illustration purposes, we present here some of the UML diagrams.
 For the complete implementation of the case study, we refer the reader to our Git repository.

 The OCL/UML, Java and MagicDraw libraries with the specification and implementation of the uncertain datatypes and their operations, and the case studies are available from our Git repository.

 The extended version of USE which includes uncertain datatypes as primitive types can be downloaded from here.

 Manuel F. Bertoa, Nathalie Moreno, Gala Barquero, Loli Burgueño, Javier Troya, and Antonio Vallecillo:

 "Expressing Measurement Uncertainty in OCL/UML Datatypes".
 In Proc. of ECMFA 2018, LNCS, Springer 2018.
+(PDF)

 Gogolla, M., Büttner, F., Richters, M.: "USE: A UML-based specification environment for validating UML and OCL."
 Sci.
 Comp.
 Prog.
 69 (2007) 27-34